"World class harpist"

 "This is a French album for me like no other", "warm touch, coupled with an articulate technique" Harp Column Magazine.

-In addition to solo performances Caroline performs with mezzo-soprano Julie Nesrallah, organist Matthew Larkin, in harp duo and quartet, and with string ensembles.
+In addition to solo performances Caroline performs with mezzo-soprano Julie Nesrallah, harp duo with harpist Caroline Lizotte, organ and harp with Matthew Larkin, and harp quartet, and with string ensembles.

 Born in France, Caroline graduated with first prize in harp from the Paris Conservatoire under the guidance of Jacqueline Borot at the age of 18.
 After arriving in Canada Caroline completed an Artist Diploma at McGill University School of Music.
 During her youth, Caroline studied in France with Lily Laskine, one of the most celebrated harpists of the 20th century.